alexichepura/lapa/README.md

 ## Includes
 - monorepo with 2 main packages for SEO site and admin dashboard
+- prisma schema for db (user, session, post, image, settings)
 - admin auth and session with
     - axum_session <https://github.com/AscendingCreations/AxumSessions>
     - axum_session_auth <https://github.com/AscendingCreations/AxumSessionsAuth>
     - custom adapter for DatabasePool to use prisma
-- images preview and upload
+- image preview and upload
 - images resize and convert on backend
 - css based on <https://open-props.style>
 - css processing with <https://lightningcss.dev>